Many of the world's richest countries are also the world's smallest.

 The COVID-19 pandemic lifted the veil on these disparities in ways few could have ever predicted.
 While there is no doubt that the wealthiest nations—often more vulnerable to the coronavirus due to their older population and other risk factors—had the resources to take better care of those in need, not everyone had equal access to them.
 Not only that, the economic downturn hit low-paid workers harder than those with high-paying occupations.
 A new kind of inequality emerged too: some people have been able to work from home, some others lost their livelihood and found themselves without much of a safety net—large holes in the most celebrated welfare systems in the world were exposed.

 To be sure, when a crisis of such unprecedented magnitude takes place, you'd rather be where welfare and social services can offer a degree of assistance and hospitals have reliable electricity access.
-In the 10 world's poorest countries, according to data from the International Monetary Fund, the average per-capita purchasing power is less than $1,200, in the 10 richest is close to $80,000.
+In the 10 world's poorest countries, according to data from the International Monetary Fund, the average per-capita purchasing power is roughly $1,200, in the 10 richest is over $87,000.

 However, there is one more reason to be wary of accepting such economic prosperity at face value.
 The IMF has warned repeatedly that certain numbers should be taken with a grain of salt.
 For example, many nations in our ranking are tax havens, which means wealth originally generated in other countries ends up inflating their GDP because of sophisticated accounting and legal practices.
 More broadly, it is estimated that over 15% of global jurisdictions are tax havens and that about 40% of global foreign direct investment flows are so-called “phantom” transactions, financial investments passing through empty corporate shells with no real influence on a country’s economy and people’s financial wellbeing.
 Add to that the unequal distribution of resources, and it becomes easy to understand why even in very rich countries live very poor people.